 The visioning process also always involves an individual scrutinisation.
 Specifically, it is associated with the flow of questions regarding my personal wishes, ideas regarding the future, expectations and values.
 Here, however, visioning is distinguished from the occupation with everyday matters.
 We are met with future plans and predictions frequently every day that are not always positive; we worry or have expectations; we hope or fear.
-In differentiation from this, visioning opens up space to try out personally ideas and thoughts regarding a good life.
-The visioning mode allows me to put pessimistic scenarios to one side and to switch off the doubting voice in my head for the time being.
-Instead of giving myself to doubts and worries about the future, I subject myself to a mode of utopian thinking, of guiding my thoughts and ideas by means of positive images of how something could be.
+In differentiation from this, visioning allows to toy with personal ideas and thoughts regarding a good life.
+The mode of visioning allows me to put pessimistic scenarios aside and to switch off the doubting voice in my head.
+Instead of giving myself to doubts and worries about the future, I immerse myself in a mode of utopian thinking, of guiding my thoughts and ideas by means of positive images of how something could be.

-In times of globally diagnosed crises, it can be difficult to maintain creative optimism (cf. Harari 2019).
-Visioning allows a creative approximation towards pressing matters of the future.
-By focusing on the "good", it can help to remain able to act, instead of being paralysed by the supposed lack of alternatives to deadlocked conflicts of objectives, such as economy vs. environment.
-Testing myself in visioning can encourage me and others to take concrete action and can produce real ideas for solutions - always with the question in the back of my head: Couldn't it also be totally different?
+In times of globally occurring crises, it can be difficult to maintain creative optimism (cf. Harari 2019).
+Visioning allows a creative mindset for approaching pressing matters of the future.
+By focusing on the "good", it can help to remain strong on acting instead of being paralysed by the supposed lack of alternatives to deadlocked conflicts of objectives, such as economy vs. environment.
+Testing myself in visioning can encourage me and others to take concrete action and can produce real ideas for future pathways - always with the question in the back of my head: Couldn't it also be totally different?